 Traditional manufacturing was optimal for bygone days but is hardly workable in today’s industrial environment.
 The tempo of supply and demand, and the diversified requirements of the customer base, calls for custom made machine parts in record times.
 The traditional way produced a finite set of parts of bounded utility.

 On-demand additive and subtractive manufacturing is able to generate custom components to very precise specifications.
 No speculation as to what the market is looking for.
 The work order says it all.
 Given the capacities of machine learning software, price quotes for orders are conceived with a very narrow margin for error.
-In addition, 3D Hubs employs design for manufacture (DFM) feedback to flag potential problems with any submitted design.
+In addition, Hubs employs design for manufacture (DFM) feedback to flag potential problems with any submitted design.

 The DFM process helps to keep design engineers and manufacturing engineers aware of one another’s aims and concerns.
 With feedback and price quotes do quickly delivered in a matter of minutes, the entire transaction from design to finished product can be completed in as little as a few days.

-An engineer with a new design will find the 3D Hubs procedures very user-friendly.
-Visiting the 3dhubs.com website, the designer need only select the technology of choice: 3D printing, injection molding or subtractive machining.
+An engineer with a new design will find the Hubs procedures very user-friendly.
+Visiting the hubs.com website, the designer need only select the technology of choice: 3D printing, injection molding or subtractive machining.
 The engineer is then able to upload the design into the page.
 This is particularly easy due to the many and varied formats this site can accommodate.
 Moreover, designers are thoroughly protected in terms of their intellectual property rights.
 From here, they are directed to select material, type and finish.